DogeTheBeast/College_notes/CHEM 154/Unit 10/Reaction Rates.md

 $${\LARGE Rate = k[A]}$$

 As the order of the reaction is 1, the rate of the reaction is *directly proportional* to the concentration of the reactant *A*.
+Therefore, by integrating the rate law, we get,

+$${\LARGE }